Grahame59/DansbyBot/README.md

 # 8.12.24 - 6:43 pm
 - Added some context through saving lastIntents in the IntentRecognizer script...
 Dansby can now respond to repeated dates and repeated times with snarky answers b/c why would you repeat that intentAction.

+# 8.13.24 - 12:56 pm
+- Added a little animated Slime that runs across the top of the RichTextBox and jumps.
+Plan on adding sounds to him and he randomly appears...
+Basically is just a little EasterEgg I implemented to learn some PictureBox Functionality through WinForms as well as animating gifs in and such...